 Success in family court is difficult to measure.
 My criminal lawyer colleagues tell me a good criminal lawyer typically has a success rate of 50 percent.
 In a criminal proceeding the Crown has the burden of proving an accused’s guilt beyond a reasonable doubt.
 If you are charged with a criminal offence you want a criminal lawyer who is willing to challenge the Crown.
-I would guess my own ‘success rate’ is about 80 percent, but that is because I only put issues before the court if I am quite certain I will be successful and negotiations have failed.
+I would guess my own ‘success rate’ was about 80 percent, but that was because I only put issues before the court if I was quite certain I could be successful and negotiations had failed.
+Put another way, it is easier to meet lowered expectations.

 Hopefully you and your spouse have been able to discuss what you would like to see in your agreement and now figure you don’t need a lawyer to do anything more than draft it in a separation agreement.
 At the same time, you no doubt want an agreement that you can rely upon in the future.
 For example, if you agree to divide your property a particular way, you wouldn’t want your spouse to be able to change the agreement later and ask for more of your property.
 Unfortunately, the Courts regularly deal with cases where one party to an agreement tries to change it after it is signed.
 Judges regularly set aside (or invalidate) agreements.
 The most common reasons being: the parties didn’t address an issue; one party claims he or she didn’t understand the agreement; or the person didn’t have independent legal advice to know his or her rights before signing the agreement.